gabo19/rspls/README.md

 There are ten possible pairings of the five gestures; each gesture beats two of the other gestures and is beaten by the remaining two.

+---
+**Problems
+- Find a way to quit imediatily if the player types 'q'/'quit'.